olinickalls/R4-Teaching/03_Train_a_CNN/README.md

 A separate virtual environment for each mini-project is easiest to manage.

-Navigate to the correct directory (where this `README.md` is located) in the command line and exter this command:
+Navigate to the correct directory (where this `README.md` is located) in the command line and enter these commands:

 ```
 python -m venv r4env